-What is employee offboarding: Definition, best practices, and checklist to follow in 2025
+What is employee offboarding: Best practices and checklist to follow in 2025

 Remember the last day of summer vacation as a kid?
 The sun was setting, the ice cream truck’s jingle was fading, and that sinking feeling hit—you had to go back to school tomorrow.
 Your freedom?
 Over.
 Your lazy afternoons?
 Gone.
 Even your favorite cereal didn’t taste the same that morning.
 That was the bittersweet art of endings—something we rarely talk about but feel deeply.